Deano10134/ServianTechChallenge-DB/README.md

 Amazon RDS instance to host the Database accross a Multiple AZ EC2 instance to host the application that will be connect to a Auto Scaling Group to ensure that it is high available to scable to meet peek demands
 A Elastic Load balancer will be attached to the VPC
+A S3 bucket will be hoating the files of the application.

+# Security

+Security considerations that will need to be considered include ensurring that the data is encrypted at rest.